 The understanding of interactions among soil, water, and air resources provide a basis for delivering to society food, fiber, other associated products, and related services.
 The appraisal of soil systems, including the physical, chemical, and biological components, their management for targeted outcomes, and the monitoring and mapping thereof, is a critical research step.
 Likewise these activities provide a basis for extending such knowledge to stakeholders who have participated in defining the need.
 Soil, water and air interactions are explored in relationship to plant growth and development with particular focus on plant nutrition.
 Included in this line of inquiry, but not limited to, are soil microbes, management practices for surface and subsurface components, and amendments to soil and water and the effects thereof, both positive and negative.
 While analysis and individual practices are at the field and farm level, the total systems approach typically will be carried out at the watershed level, or sub region of the watershed.
 To that end, the supplying of water for plant, animal, human, and business use is studied, as are methods to conserve and protect water resources and watersheds.
 Soil protection and management of effects of wind and water, and other natural forces, are included.
 Both components of the natural watersheds and built structures, e.g. wetlands, are research and extension foci.
 Scarcity of land and water resources demands the investigation of alternative uses and efficiency studies.
-Understanding of weather and climate as well as air resources including, for example, odors from animals or how atmospheric carbon that can be attracted and stored in soil, wetlands, and living plants are a growing areas of importance to a fuller comprehension of soil, water and air systems.
-Pollution prevention and mitigation of negative effects of odors, carbon loading, other related air quality issues are critical lines of inquiry that are being pursued.
+Understanding air resources including for example odors from animals or how atmospheric carbon that can be attracted and stored in soil, wetlands, and living plants is a growing area of importance to a fuller comprehension of soil, water and air systems.
+Mitigation of negative effects of odors, carbon loading, other related air guality issues are critical lines of inquiry that are being pursued.
 Knowledge from these inquiries provides a basis for extending knowledge that for example has been requested to help address rural urban interface conflicts, e.g. odors from animal operations.